-In the late 1980s The Cebula, Kovich, Stitfold and Ursich families started meeting at each other’s homes with a shared purpose and vision: to improve the lives of their children diagnosed with schizophrenia by developing better support services and promoting more understanding about mental illness in the community.
-Their early vision was formalised in 1990 with the Incorporation of the Schizophrenia Fellowship of WA.
+Starting out in 1980 as a grassroots support group for families, the Cebula, Kovich, Stitfold and Ursich families started meeting at each other’s homes with a shared purpose and vision: to improve the lives of their children diagnosed with schizophrenia by developing better support services and promoting more understanding about mental illness in the community.

 A carer support group was developed to catch up with old friends or make new ones and to share experiences, ideas and talk over issues with the group or on a one-to-one basis.
 The informal group was attended by consumers, carers, family members, friends and health professionals and was hosted by Irene Stitfold one of the founding members of the Fellowship.